What is a data flow diagram (DFD)?

 - Rename the new DFD.
 Right-click on its background and select Rename....
 In the diagram's name box, enter Level 1 DFD and press ENTER.

-- Create three processes (Process Order, Ship Good, Issue Receipt) in center as shown below.
+- Create three processes (Process Order, Ship Good, Issue Receipt) in the center as shown below.
 That is the old spot for the System process and we place them there to elaborate System.

 Wiring with connection lines for data flows

 The remaining steps in this section are about connecting the model elements in the diagram.
 For example, Customer provides order information when placing an order for processing.

 - Place your mouse pointer over Customer.
 Drag out the Resource Catalog icon and release your mouse button on Process Order.

-Meanwhile the Process Order process also receives customer information from the database in order to process the order.
+Meanwhile, the Process Order process also receives customer information from the database to process the order.

 Optional: You can label the data flow "customer information" if you like.
 But since this data flow is quite self-explanatory visually, we are going to omit it here.

 By combining the order information from Customer (external entity) and the customer information from Customer (data store), Process Order (process) then creates a transaction record in the database.
 Create a data flow from Process Order to Transaction.

 To rearrange a connection line, place your mouse pointer over where you want to add a pivot point to it.
-You'll then see a bubble at your mouse point.
-Click and drag it to where you need.
+You'll then see a bubble at your mouse pointer.
+Press and drag it to the position desired.

 Up to this point, your diagram should look something like this.

 Once a transaction is stored, the shipping process follows.
 Therefore, create a data flow from Process Order (process) to Ship Good (process).

-Ship Good needs to read the transaction information (i.e. The order_ in order to pack the right product for delivery.
+Ship Good needs to read the transaction information (i.e. The order number to pack the right product for delivery.
 Create a data flow from Transaction (data store) to Ship Good (process).

 Note: If there is a lack of space, feel free to move the shapes around to make room.